dys2p/websites/dys2p.com/grapheneos-install-web/de.md

       <a href="#flashing-as-non-root">Flash als Nicht-Root-Benutzer</a>
     </li>
     <li>
-      <a href="#working-around-fwupd-bug-on-linux-distributions">Umgehen des fwupd-Bugs auf Linux-Distributionen</a>
+      <a href="#working-around-fwupd-bugs-on-linux-distributions">Umgehen der fwupd-Bugs auf Linux-Distributionen</a>
     </li>
     <li>
       <a href="#booting-into-the-bootloader-interface">Booten in den Bootloader-Modus</a>